-innovations theory of trade cycles is associated with the nature The him innovations in the of Joseph Schumpeter.
-According to structure source of economic of an economy are the fluctuations.
+The innovations theory of trade cycles is associated with the nature of Joseph Schumpeter.
+According to him innovations in the structure of an economy are the source of economic fluctuations.
 Trade cycles are the outcome of economic development in a capitalistic society.